Nordic-Machine-Intelligence/MedAI-Transparency-in-Medical-Image-Segmentation/README.rst

 The dataset amd information about the dataset can be found here:
 `https://datasets.simula.no/kvasir-instrument/ <https://datasets.simula.no/kvasir-instrument/>`_

-Unzip the instrument dataset
+unzip the file using this command in cmd:

 tar -xf kvasir-instrument.tar.gz

-Unzip the two folder inside kvasir-instrument folder
+and then go to /kvasir-instrument in cmd and write following two commands:

+tar -xf masks.tar.gz
 tar -xf images.tar.gz

-tar -xf masks.tar.gz

 .. image:: https://datasets.simula.no/kvasir-instrument/static/images/example_1.jpg
 **Figure 2:** The Kvasir-SEG Dataset contains 590 endoscopic tool images [2]